 - Federal Housing Finance Agency ("FHFA"), as conservator for Fannie Mae and Freddie Mac, in several actions in federal and state courts against numerous financial institutions and individuals.
 The lawsuits seek rescission or damages from the defendants for, among other things, defendants' misrepresentations concerning pools of mortgage loans that underlie residential mortgage-backed securities issued and securitized by the defendants and sold to Fannie Mae and Freddie Mac.

-- MBIA, one of the world’s largest monoline insurers, in litigation brought by Bank of America seeking to overturn MBIA’s 2009 corporate restructuring which, with the approval of the New York Department of Insurance (now the Department of Financial Services), established a separate company for MBIA’s municipal bond insurance business.
-Obtained settlement, which also covered put-back litigation, whereby Bank of America agreed to drop its challenge to MBIA’s restructuring, and MBIA received $1.7 billion in cash and a $500 million line of credit.
-The "catalyst" for the settlement, as Forbes magazine put it, was Kasowitz’s litigation victory in March 2013, when New York Supreme Court Justice Barbara R. Kapnick ruled in favor of MBIA, upholding MBIA’s restructuring.
-The decision and the settlement pave the way for MBIA to reestablish its municipal bond insurance business.
+- MBIA, one of the world’s largest monoline insurers, in litigation brought by 18 of the world’s largest banks seeking to overturn MBIA’s 2009 corporate restructuring which, with the approval of the New York Department of Insurance (now the Department of Financial Services), established a separate company for MBIA’s municipal bond insurance business.
+In March 2013, after a several week trial, the New York Supreme Court ruled in favor of MBIA, upholding MBIA’s restructuring.
+Kasowitz thereafter obtained a settlement, which also covered put-back litigation, whereby the remaining banks agreed to drop their challenge to MBIA’s restructuring, and MBIA received $1.7 billion in cash and a $500 million line of credit for its municipal bond insurance business.

 - Bayerische Hypo- und Vereinsbank AG (“HVB”), the second-largest private German financial institution and second-largest German retail bank, in defense of individual and class actions in state and federal courts throughout the country alleging fraud and RICO claims stemming from certain tax shelter transactions.
 The firm also represents HVB in actions against (i) AIG, Inc. and AIG Matched Funding Corporation concerning collateralization obligations under leveraged lease transactions, and (ii) a Colorado government entity in a litigation involving the termination of an interest-rate swap tied to a $500 million municipal bond offering.